dxing97/libdiscord/README.md

-## libdiscord
+### libdiscord
-A Discord library written in C
+A Discord library written in C.

+The goals of this library currently are:
+* be easy to use

+## Example Bots
+Currently there is one example bot, example-ayylmao.
+This will be the first working bot using libdiscord, and is currently under development.

 ## Plans
 * get a stable working example bot with minimal spaghetti